Transdev: Israel

-Transdev inherited from Veolia Transport the Jerusalem Light Rail project that Veolia Environment had been trying to sell since at least 2009.
+Transdev inherited from Veolia Transport the Jerusalem Light Rail project that Veolia Environment had been trying to dispose of since at least 2009.

-As of December 2011, the agreed sale of the Jerusalem Light Rail to Egged was reported to have been held up by the Israeli state.
-Egged will however need Veolia's expertise for at least five years to run the light rail successfully.
+In December 2011, the agreed sale of the Jerusalem Light Rail to Egged was reported to have been held up by the Israeli state.
+However, Egged will need Veolia's expertise for at least five years to run the light rail successfully.
 The sale was finally approved in August 2015.

 Transdev also operated buses in Israel as Veolia Transport Israel (more commonly Connex Israel):